Welcome to Class 1

 We share recent learning in a Class Assembly each Spring Term.

-Year 1s receive weekly spellings to learn on Tuesdays and another task on Fridays.
+Year 1s receive weekly spellings to learn on Wednesdays and another task on Fridays.
 Folders are due in on Thursdays so they can be marked.
 The content follows what they have been learning about in their lessons.
 Years 1s also receive an online Maths game to play using their individual Log Ins which supports that week's Maths skills taught.

 Year Rs receive activities to do at home such as number, shape or rhyme games and word cards to learn.